 That’s why you should write down the main ideas of your article, so you can focus on what’s essential to talk about.
-Having a structure will actually save you time when writing as well, because you won’t have to stare at a blank page thinking: “What do I start with?”.
+Having a structure will actually save you time when writing as well because you won’t have to stare at a blank page thinking: “What do I start with?”.

-The structure of the article is:
+The structure of the article is as follows: